Lawliz/altv-vue-js/README.md

 # Alt:V VueJS

-Alt:V VueTS is available at: *coming soon*
+Alt:V VueTS is available at: https://github.com/Lawliz/altv-vue-ts

 ## What Alt:V Vue is?